deltachat/deltachat-node/README.md

 - A high level JavaScript api with syntactic sugar
 - A low level c binding api around  [`deltachat-core`][deltachat-core]

-**Note** We've changed the underlying event mechanism to polling.
-This is a temporary solution to allow for compatibility with earlier node versions and current versions of `electron` at time of writing.
-Once `electron` has support for node `v10.7.0` this will be removed and we will go back to using a push mechanism.

 ## Table of Contents

 <details><summary>Click to expand</summary>